Bachelor of Biomedicine (B-BMED) // Entry and participation requirements

 Inherent requirements (core participation requirements)

 The Bachelor of Biomedicine welcomes applications from students with disabilities.
 It is University and degree policy to take all reasonable steps to minimise the impact of disability upon academic study, and reasonable adjustments will be made to enhance a student’s participation in the degree.

 The Bachelor of Biomedicine necessitates all students to enrol in subjects where they will require:

-- The ability to clearly and independently communicate a knowledge and application of science, technology and/or engineering systems principles and practices during assessment tasks;
+- the ability to clearly and independently communicate knowledge and application of science, technology and/or engineering systems principles and practices during assessment tasks;

-- The ability to actively and safely contribute in clinical, laboratory, and fieldwork/excursion activities.
+- the ability to actively and safely contribute in laboratory, and/or fieldwork/excursion activities.

 For the purposes of considering requests for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Student Support and Engagement Policy, academic requirements for this course are articulated in the Course Overview, Learning Outcomes, Assessment and Generic Skills sections of this entry.

 Last updated: 21 March 2023